SEGH/google-scripts/README.md

 Function searches for google contact by the student's email found in message and drafts an email for that contact.

-Contacts must have zoomLink and timeZone custom fields.
+Contacts must have 'Zoom-link' and 'Time-zone' custom fields.

 Add a time-based trigger to automatically run function every hour.